YellowFive5/OneHundredAndEighty/README.md

 1. **Classic dartboard**
 2. **PC**

    Please keep in mind, that all of this stuff is still under heavy development now.
 Problems of performance and optimization stays not on first place for me now.
 So, I can't guarantee perfect work of this stuff on your "piece of sh*t" notebook.
-On my system (4.2 Ghz, 6 cores, 16RAM) all works correctly (with near 100% load)
+On my system (4.2 Ghz, 6 cores, 16RAM) all works correctly
 3. **Cams**
 ![cams](https://user-images.githubusercontent.com/42347722/79052015-3bb7ba80-7c3c-11ea-88a4-70306da8e7c3.JPEG)